US DOE 50001 Ready Recognition

 - DOE 50001 Ready recognition is valid for one year.
 To maintain recognition status, sites should plan to re-attest on an annual basis.

-- DOE requires the Self-attestation Form and Energy Performance Improvement Report be completed and uploaded via the 50001 Ready Navigator:
+- DOE requires the Self-attestation Form and Energy Performance Improvement Report be completed via the Navigator.

 For Projects Seeking First Time Annual Recognition

-Complete the 25 Navigator tasks, then fill out and upload the following two documents using the document upload buttons when submitting your project for recognition:
+Complete the initial implementation of the 25 Navigator tasks, then fill out and submit the following two documents when requesting recognition for your project:

-- Self-attestation Form: This form, signed by your energy team lead and a senior management representative, asserts that your site has completed the 25 tasks of the 50001 Ready Navigator and is committed to continually improving your energy management system and energy performance.
+- Self-attestation Form: This form, signed by your energy team lead and a senior management representative, asserts that your site has completed the initial implementation of the 25 tasks of the Navigator and is committed to continually improving your energy management system and energy performance.

-- Energy Performance Improvement Report: Demonstrate you have a site-wide understanding of your energy consumption by completing only the first two sections on the, “Report,” tab:
+- Energy Performance Improvement Report (EPIR): Demonstrate you have a site-wide understanding of your energy consumption by completing only the first two sections on the, “Report,” tab:

 - Section 1 (Project Information)